-- 1. One single-family detached dwelling per lot. - 2.
+- A. Permitted Uses: - 1.
+One single-family detached dwelling per lot. - 2.
 Home occupation as regulated in Section 10.02. - 3.
 A state licensed group home or foster home serving six or fewer mentally retarded or physically handicapped persons. - 4.
 Public parks. - 5.
 Accessory structures and uses customarily incidental to any of the above listed uses when located on the same property. - 6.
 The raising of a maximum of ten (10) chickens as regulated in Section 10.52, as long as it is an accessory use to a single-family detached dwelling. - B. Conditional Uses: (Also See Section 4.02, Conditional Use.) - 1.
 One mobile home per lot. - 2.
-Private or quasi-public facilities including but not limited to schools, churches, cemeteries, and community buildings. - 3.
-Public utility buildings such as substations, transformer stations, and regulator stations, without service or storage yards. - Supervised living facilities for the mentally retarded or physically handicapped, provided that the facility is family-like as determined by: 1) family-style appearance of building; 2) central housekeeping; 3) designated adult(s) in charge at all times; and 4) maximum of sixteen (16) mentally retarded or physically handicapped persons in residence. - 5.
-Certain commercial uses including: Drug and gift stores, gasoline service stations, grocery and other food stores, hardware, feed and seed stores, building material, lawn and garden simply stores and nurseries, offices, governmental buildings, restaurants and taverns. - 6.
-Certain industrial uses including: Creamery, grain elevator, meat locker, welding shop, and auto body shop.

-- 7. Accessory structures and uses customarily incidental to any of the above conditional uses when located on the same property. - 8.
-Small non-utility wind energy conversion system.
+Private or quasipublic facilities including but not limited to schools, churches, cemeteries, and community buildings. - 3.
+Public utility buildings such as substations, transformer stations, and regulator stations, without service or storage yards. - 4.
+Certain commercial uses including: Drug and gift stores, gasoline service stations, grocery and other food stores, hardware, feed and seed stores, building material, lawn and garden simply stores and nurseries, offices, governmental buildings, restaurants and taverns. - 5.
+Certain industrial uses including: Creamery, grain elevator, meat locker, welding shop, and auto body shop. - 6.
+Accessory structures and uses customarily incidental to any of the above conditional uses when located on the same property.